 - Hotel X (waterfront): Luxury hotel in Toronto with a gorgeous rooftop pool, elegant restaurant, beauty boutique, spa and exclusive theaters.
 Rooms have oversized windows with amazing lake or city views.
 Some have balconies, too.
 For families: cribs, mini robes, age-appropriate bath products, and supervised Play Centre at Ten X Toronto Athletic Facility.

-This mini road trip from Toronto is still on my bucket list!
-Driving from Toronto to Niagara Falls is 130km and 1 hour 15 minutes.
-Add about an hour’s drive to stop at the African Lion Safari.
+The driving distance from Toronto to Niagara Falls is 130km, taking just over 1 hour.
 Niagara-on-the-Lake is about 30 minutes north of Niagara Falls.
 You could either return to Toronto for the night or stay in the Niagara area.